Tarsis Orogot

-Tarsis Gracious Orogot (born 24 November 2002) is a Ugandan sprinter.
+Tarsis Gracious Orogot (born 24 November 2002 in Aukot Gweri Soroti district) is an Olympic Ugandan sprinter.

 Orogot gained his first experience at international championships in 2021, when he finished fourth in the 200 meter dash at the U20 World Championships in Nairobi in 20.57 s and set a Ugandan national record in the semifinals with 20.37 s.
 He also reached the semifinals in the 100m, where he was eliminated with a time of 10.37s.

-He represents Uganda at the 2022 World Athletics Championships.
+He represented Uganda at the 2022 World Athletics Championships.

+Orogot is the first Male Ugandan Sprinter in history to compete in the 200m at any World Athletics Championships.

-In 2023, running for the University of Alabama, he ran 20.20 for 200m indoors to set a world-leading mark in Albuquerque.
-This mark is an Ugandan record.
+In 2023, running for the University of Alabama, he ran 20.17 for 200m indoors to set a world-leading mark in Albuquerque.
+This mark is a Ugandan record.
+And he later became the first East African in history to break the 20 second barrier in the 200m in a time of 19.94 (+0.4) at the 2023 NCAA CHAMPIONSHIPS.